As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links, view our disclosure policy for details.

 The Easiest Low Carb Dressing

-A traditional Amish Broccoli and Cauliflower salad usually uses bacon, but I had some shrimp on hand that I need to use so that’s what I used!
-The salad doesn’t take any time at all to make and is pretty low-carb and low-calorie.
+A traditional Amish Broccoli and Cauliflower salad usually uses bacon, but I had some shrimp on hand that I need to use so that's what I used!
+I cooked these shrimp in the frying pan, but if you have an air fryer, you can totally try making some air fryer shrimp.
+The salad doesn't take any time at all to make and is pretty low-carb and low-calorie.
 I found that it was enough for 4 side servings or 2 full meal servings depending on what you feel like eating.

 Some Broccoli and Cauliflower Recipe Ideas